Michael Sklar

 Michael Joel Sklar (July 12, 1944 – March 5, 1984) was an American actor, writer, songwriter, and fashion retailer.
-He was best known as a Warhol superstar, starring in multiple films by Warhol and Paul Morrissey before his death.
+He was best known as a Warhol superstar, starring in several films by Warhol and Paul Morrissey.

+From his obituary in the New York Times:

 Sklar died of lymphoma at the New York University Medical Center on March 5, 1984, and was survived by his mother, Bertha Sklar, a sister, Carol Wueste, and a brother, Norman Sklar.